vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 2. Investigate reviews with Positive `Compound` scores to find issues that concur with Negative reviews.

 ### Method
-1. Gather Product Reviews
+1. Data Collection
     * Obtain product reviews using [PRAW](https://praw.readthedocs.io/en/stable/getting_started/quick_start.html) to scrape the subreddit page `r/Teachers` for posts, comments, and replies from educators relating to _Eureka_ in lieu of publicy available customer reviews from **Great Minds**.
-    * Collect: Date of entry, author, url to review, review text
+    * Collect: Date of entry, type of entry (post, comment, reply), author, url to review, text of the review.
-2. Perform Sentiment Analysis
+2. Data Cleaning
     * Pre-process product reviews using [NLTK](https://www.nltk.org/) to prepare them for the [sentiment intensity analyzer](https://github.com/cjhutto/vaderSentiment) within NLTK to measure customer sentiment.
+This includes standardization (converting all words to lower case), tokenization (turning each word into an individual token in a set), and lemmatization (reducing a word to a base form, see [lemmatization](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html).
-3. Visualize Performance
+3. Data Analysis
+    * Perform sentiment analysis to determine the sentiment scores of each pre-processed review.
     * Visualize the distribution of sentiment scores using [Matplotlib](https://matplotlib.org/) to provide the Product Management team a high-level sense of customer sentiment and a granular picture of the mix of positive and negative sentiments within each review.
 4. Identify Improvement Areas
-    * Isolating negative reviews allows the Product Management team to identify gaps in product performance to retain existing customers and prevent churn.
+    * Isolate negative reviews for the Product Management team to identify gaps in product performance to retain existing customers and prevent churn.
+    * Read through negative reviews and identify overarching product issues.

 ### Limits